wso2/docs-ob-toolkit-berlin/en/docs/get-started/set-up-toolkits.md

-This section guides you to set up and prepare your servers to run WSO2 Open Banking UK Toolkit.
+This section guides you to set up and prepare your servers to run WSO2 Open Banking Berlin Toolkit.

 ## Set up accelerators
 Copy the extracted accelerator directories into the root directories of the respective base products.
 Use the table to